rogerh2/SpheroidInvasionAnalysis/README.md

 2. **Select Folders**:
     - Click "Select Load Folder" to choose the folder containing the images you want to binarize.
     - Click "Select Save Folder" to choose the folder where the binarized images will be saved.
-    - Once you have selected your folders press continue
+    - Once you have selected your folders press 'Continue to Manual Editor' to manually binarize your images or 'Auto Binarize' to automatically apply your default binarization settings
+3. **Auto Binarize**:
+   - If 'Auto Binarize' is selected all images in the selected folder will be binarized with the default threshold and, if auto clean is checked, will remove artifacts outside the main spheroid utilizing the chosen gaussian blur.

 ![binarize folder selection.png](GUI%20instructional%20images%2Fbinarize%20folder%20selection.png)

 *The binarize folder selection menu*

-3. **Binarize Window**:
+3. **Manual Binarize Window**:
    - The main binarization menu is used to customize image binarization.
 It allows the user to apply binarization thresholds globally throughout an entire image or locally within a drawn mask.
 It also allows users to automatically remove pixels outside of the main spheroid with automatic boundary detection.
    - The images will be displayed side-by-side: the original grayscale image on the left and the binarized image on the right.
    - Use the "Threshold" slider to adjust the binarization threshold.